 Although I have played a few games online (most notably Interstate '76: Nitro Pack

-), for the most part I avoid it part and stick with offline play, or at most LAN/split-screen play with friends.
-There are far fewer obnoxious people to deal with that way.
+), for the most part I avoid that part and stick with offline play, or at most LAN/split-screen play with friends, so there aren't any obnoxious people to deal with.